-Employers start planning for their winter team as early as the end of summer, and accommodation gets booked faster than you can say ski pole.
-But read our guide and you’ll get everything just right ✔️.
+Employers often start planning their winter teams as early as the end of summer, and accommodation can be booked quickly.
+Read our guide and you will have everything you need to prepare.

-The winter season runs from mid-December to early-May (depending on snowfall).
-Most contracts will begin just before the Christmas period, and finish by mid April.
+The winter season usually runs from mid December to early May, depending on snowfall.
+Most seasonal contracts begin just before the Christmas period and finish around mid April.

 Choose the best season pass for your ski season in Chamonix!
 There are 3 main passes that are options to buy for your Season Pass: